johncarey70/pylumagen/README.md

 ```

 ## Home Assistant Integration
-**pylumagen** is designed to support the Lumagen Home Assistant component.
+**pylumagen** was mainly designed to support the Lumagen Home Assistant component.

 ## Contributing
 1. Fork the repository.